-The service providers almost expect the loss to impair the healthy development of the siblings over time.
-Being in contact with the bereaved family for many years, and sometimes decades, they keep track of the siblings’ development through many stages of life and normative transitions.
-Hence, they easily identify flaws and struggles those siblings face throughout the years.
-As stated above, the bereaved siblings are not defined as the service providers’ main clients; therefore, no helper-client relationship has been established over the years.
-Several service providers reported that when they did offer help to bereaved siblings struggling with their life at a later stage, those siblings refused their offer of help.
-It is conceivable that from the child’s point of view, the service providers have neglected her or him too many times and for too long, causing her or him to lose faith and willingness to build up a helping relationship in later years.
-The service providers themselves interpret the siblings’ refusal to accept assistance as just another attempt to maintain the appearance of normality.
-The service providers also identified the bereaved siblings’ struggle to negotiate a social status that fits their needs (Burke & Neimeyer, 2013).
-Developing one’s own social identity while being identified as a “bereaved sibling” is a challenge for many of them.
-They may not wish to be perceived as weak, needy, or pitiful – attributes associated with bereavement in the eyes of many.
-This struggle of integrating opposing traits – e.g., being hurt vs. being strong – into ones’ developing personality might be a task easier to undertake within a normative environment such as the educational system.
-Unfortunately, according to some researchers , the educational system often does not know how to support bereaved siblings with this task (Gerhardt et al., 2012; McKissock, 2017).
+Service providers almost seemed to expect that the loss would impair the development of the bereaved siblings over time.
+Staying in contact with bereaved families for many years, sometimes decades, the service providers keep track of the siblings’ development through many normative life stages and transitions, and they easily identify the developmental flaws and struggles that the siblings face.
+As previously mentioned, bereaved siblings are not defined as the service providers’ main clients; therefore, no helper-client relationship has been established over the years.
+Several service providers reported that, when they did offer help to bereaved siblings struggling with their lives at a later stage, those siblings refused their offer of help.
+It is possible that, from the child’s point of view, the service providers had already neglected them too often and for too long, and their faith and willingness to build a helping relationship with the service providers had already been too far eroded.
+The service providers themselves interpreted the siblings’ refusal of assistance as another attempt to maintain an appearance of normality.
+The service providers also recognized the bereaved siblings’ struggles to negotiate a social status that fit their needs (Burke & Neimeyer, 2013).
+Many of the siblings find it a challenge to develop their own social identity while being identified as a “bereaved sibling.”
+They may not wish to be perceived as weak, needy, or pitiful—attributes that many associate with bereavement.
+A child’s struggle to integrate opposing traits (e.g., being hurt versus being strong) within their developing personality might be easier to resolve within a normative environment such as the educational system.
+Unfortunately, according to some researchers , educational systems often do not know how to support bereaved siblings with this task (Gerhardt et al., 2012; McKissock, 2017).

-Conclusions and recommendations
+Conclusions and Recommendations

-This study raises the great importance of including all the voices relevant to understanding the needs of young bereaved siblings - the parents, the professionals and especially the young bereaved siblings.
-In this context it is important to understand that the needs of younger bereaved siblings are different from those of the parents or older siblings who are no longer dependent on the parents.
-Moreover, in this complex reality the assumption that parents are the ones who address the needs of their children is challenged because the parents themselves have many needs and are not necessarily able to give of themselves and accommodate the needs of the younger siblings.
-It is advised to separate between the service providers for siblings and those treat their parents.
-Children do not want to burden their parents and therefore often do not share their problems with them; sometimes the parents are not even aware that their children need professional help and therefore do not seek out professionals.
+This study reveals the importance of hearing all the voices relevant to understanding the needs of young bereaved siblings—those of the children’s parents, the professionals, and especially the young bereaved siblings themselves.
+It is crucial to note that the needs of younger bereaved siblings are different from those of their parents or older siblings who are no longer dependent upon their parents.
+Moreover, the complex reality revealed in this study challenges the assumption that bereaved parents address the needs of their bereaved children.
+As their narratives show, the parents themselves have many needs and are not necessarily able to give of themselves or accommodate the needs of their surviving young children.
+It is therefore advisable to separate service providers for siblings from those who support their parents.
+Children do not want to burden their parents and, as a result, often do not share their problems with them.
+Sometimes parents are not even aware that their children need professional help and, consequently, do not seek out professionals.